utdata/icj-project-template/README.md

 ### Future development

 - I'd like to add a Nunjucks Markdown package of some sort to allow adding/editing of basic text in Markdown, perhaps with front-matter.
+Would prefer to hook up through Google Docs.
+See [Issue 17](https://github.com/utdata/icj-project-template/issues/17).
 - I'd like to loop through data to create detail pages.
-- I'd like to store everything in Google Docs and Sheets.
-Perhaps using Markdown in the Google docs.